csfeeser/Python/lab extras/paramiko code customization solution.md

     mykey = paramiko.RSAKey.from_private_key_file("/home/student/.ssh/id_rsa")

     # all output will be written to results.log to complete task 2
-    # setting "a" for append so I don't overwrite each entry.
+    # setting "w" for write, so that if I run this script a second time it overwrites the previous output.
     parafile = open("results.log", "w")

 # this is the same for loop from PYB Lab 26